 What is an “army ant”?

-Army ants are ant species in which the workers search for food in groups (classically that food is live animal prey, but some ants efficiently take plant matter by this means, too).
+Army ants are species in which the workers search for food in groups (Classically that food is described as live prey, but some species take plant matter by this means, too.)

-The idea sounds simple but even some experts are confused about what it means to forage in groups, so let me go into the details of how the phrase has been used.
+The idea sounds simple but many descriptions of what it means to "forage in groups" are confusing, so let me go into the details of how the phrase has been used.

 Hunting together is often called group predation, or, my own preference, mass foraging.
-(The problem with "group predation" is the phrase often has been applied loosely to a situation in which more than one worker catches or carries off prey—actions that are widespread in many ants other than army ants; nor do army ants necessarily catch or carry each victim as a group, even though they search for their quarry as a group.
+(The problem with the phrase "group predation" is that it is often applied not to searching for prey, but loosely to any situation in which more than one worker catches or carries off the prey, once found—actions that are widespread in many ants other than army ants; nor do army ants necessarily catch or carry their victims as a group—it's the fact that they seek out those victims as a group that's distinct).

 Three Questions that Come Up